Does Salt Kill Bindweed?

 What Actually Works on Bindweed

 To eliminate bindweed, you need systemic herbicide treatment that travels from leaves down to the entire root network.
+This is especially important when you’re trying to clear an overgrown garden where bindweed has become established.

 Systemic herbicide approach.
 Allow bindweed to grow until it has plenty of leaf area.
 Spray thoroughly with glyphosate-based weedkiller.
 The herbicide is absorbed through leaves and transported throughout the root system – even to roots 5 metres deep – killing the plant from within.